The Ridgewood Stove

-The Ridewood Stove Outdoor Wood Furnaces uses a re-purposed 500 gallon propane tank remanufactured into a firebox.
-By doing this, we save you approximately $900.00 in new material and labor compared to traditional Outdoor Wood Boilers.
+The Ridgewood Stove Outdoor Wood Furnaces uses a 500 gallon propane tank repurposed into a firebox.
+By using a tank, we save you approximately $900.00 in new material and labor compared to traditional Outdoor Wood Boilers.
 Propane tanks are 3/8” thick, one of the thickest fireboxes available!
 The tanks are rated for over 215 PSI, which is way more than needed.
 It is well known that the strongest structural design is round and the weakest is square or rectangular.
 This pertains to boilers as well.
 For longevity and strength our propane tank uses this round boiler design.
 Round designs have fewer welds and this is very important.
 Square or rectangular designs with many welds and faceted corners, could be problematic.
 Our water jacket is a round design as well and is 3/16" thick.
 The jacket is insulated with spray foam for greater efficiency.
-The larger outdoor wood stoves have a large, steel 24” x 24” door and is insulated with 2200 degree ceramic fiber insulation.
+The larger outdoor wood stove has a large steel 24” x 24” door and is insulated with 2200 degree ceramic fiber insulation.
 The chimney is 8' schedule 40 steel, 3/8” thick.
 Welds are 100% penetration.
 These are some of the heaviest built outdoor wood furnaces available - anywhere!

 What It Can Heat